youwen5/web/routes/+luminite.typ

 = Testing code

-Currently code highlighting is implemented using `hljs`.
+Currently code highlighting is implemented using `prism.js`.
 In the future it may be done at compile time with more advanced methods.

 ```rust
 impl TypstDoc {